tshaddix/oocharts-js/README.md

 - `data-oochart-start-date` - The beginning date of the data.
 Can be relative, formatted `YYYY-MM-DD`, or null (indicating current date).
 - `data-oochart-end-date` - The ending date of the data.
 Can be relative, formatted `YYYY-MM-DD`, or null (indicating current date).
 - `data-oochart-profile` - The Google Analytics profile ID.
 - `data-oochart-metrics` - A list of comma-deliminated metrics in the format: `metric,label,metric,label`.
-Check our the example below.
+Check out the example below.

 ```html